 Cub Scout Pack 467 is located in Southern New Milford, CT.
 We are part of the Northwest Hills District of the Connecticut Rivers Council.
-Our Pack was started in 1970 and is sponsored by Chapter 45 of the Disabled American Veterans Association.
+Our Pack was started in 1970 and is sponsored by St. John's Episcopal Church of New Milford.

 Our Pack activities are designed to be family oriented, not just Cub Scout oriented and we make every effort for all family members (young, old, male, female, etc) to be included (if they want to be) in all our activities.
 Our Pack offers a 'flavor' of Scouting which we feel at this young age is important since families need time to be involved in many activities outside their home.

 The Meetings for our Pack, Committee & Dens are conveniently located in and close to New Milford Town Center.

 Our Pack's Cub Scouting Year: September - March In-Training for Rank Award March Achieve Rank Award at Blue & Gold Banquet April - August Qualified in Rank August - September Prepare / Begin Training for new Rank

 The Cub Scout program is an international fun and educational experience providing a positive place where boys can enjoy safe, wholesome activities while focusing on building character, improving physical fitness, learning practical skills and developing a spirit of community service.
 The age group is First Grade through Fifth Grade, approximately 6-11 years old.